 The Mount Elgon Foundation’s approach is collaborative and it works through key partners on the ground.
-The most important long term partner is the local community so the Foundation seeks to be supportive of people in the projects it funds and areas in which it works.
+The most important long term partner is the local community and the Foundation seeks to be supportive of people in the projects it funds and areas in which it works.

-Other key partners are our funding partners – a range of foundations and a number of private individuals whose very important contribution we acknowledge and thank them for.
+Other key partners are our and MEEP’s funding partners – a range of foundations and a number of private individuals whose very important contribution we acknowledge and thank them for.
 These include the Elephant Crisis Fund.

 East African Wild Life Society